Sewer Line Replacement Permits in

 Replacing a main sewer line is a major excavation project that often disrupts public right-of-ways and connects directly to municipal utility systems.
 Because of the sanitary and environmental risks involved, local building departments strictly require permits and inspections before any trench can be backfilled.

-With a growing population of around 10,172 residents, Wilcox County maintains a relatively streamlined permitting process compared to major urban hubs.
-Processing typically takes 1 to 3 weeks.
+With a population of around 10,172 residents, Wilcox County generally runs a more streamlined permitting process than major urban hubs.

 Code Compliance & Inspections